Gasa, Yunnan: Economy

 In 2018, the town achieved a GDP of 964 million yuan, an increase of 10.1% over the previous year, and the per capita net income of farmers was 13,482 yuan.

 The main industries in Gasa are grain, rubber, vegetables, tea, animal husbandry, and aquaculture.

 Education

 There are seven elementary schools and one middle school in Gasa.

 Transport

 Gasa is the location of Xishuangbanna Gasa International Airport.
-Gasa has high-speed railway, and China National Highway 214 passes through Gasa.
+Gasa has a high-speed railway, and China National Highway 214 passes through Gasa.